jedick/diffipedia/README.md

     - The text consists of three rationales (from the few-shot and heuristic prompts and the human judge) and the classification from the human judge
     - The competing rationales provide context that may help with reasoning and generalization
 6. Evaluate
-    - Run aligned AI judge and measure performance change from unaligned AI judge
+    - Measure performance change (accuracy with human judge as ground truth) between unaligned and aligned AI judges
 7. Test
-    - Repeat steps 1-4 and 6 to evaluate the performance change on unseen data
+    - Repeat steps 1-4 and 6 to measure the performance change on unseen data
 8. Iterate
     - Repeat alignment (step 5) until acceptable performance on test data is reached

-Estimated MVE (minimum viable eval set):
-- Introductions of 50 articles linked from Wikipedia home page
-- 3 revisions for each article (100 behind, 10 behind, and current)
-- 200 examples: 50 articles x 2 time spans (100-current and 10-current) x 2 classifiers (heuristic and few-shot)
-- Expect ca. 20 examples where classifiers disagree
-- Of these, expect ca. 10 examples where AI and human judges disagree

 ## AI alignment: instructions